MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/remarketing-list.md

 > [!TIP]
 > For an implementation overview, see the [Universal Event Tracking](../guides/universal-event-tracking.md) technical guide.

+> [!NOTE]
+> Bing Ads will automatically generate similar audiences for remarketing lists if you are a pilot participant.
+You cannot create or edit the similar audience for a remarketing list.
+Having said that, you can add and delete similar remarketing list associations and exclusions.
+If you delete the source remarketing list, then the similar audience will also be deleted.
+If a similar audience is associated with a campaign or ad group, then you cannot delete the source remarketing list.
+See [Similar Remarketing List](similar-remarketing-list.md) for more details.

 You can download all *Remarketing List* records in the account by including the [DownloadEntity](downloadentity.md) value of *RemarketingLists* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).

 The following Bulk CSV example would add a new remarketing list.